Equity

 NAVIGATE THIS ARTICLE:

-Special education and MTSS both provide support for students within the classroom.
-But MTSS and special education (SPED) are not the same things.
-Both are rooted in the foundation of creating an equitable learning environment for all learners.
-However, MTSS is a system of support for all students.
-Special education is an extensive framework of resources, laws, specialized services, and staff designed to support the education of millions of students identified with a qualifying disability.
+Special education and MTSS both provide support for students, but they have distinct "lanes."
+Both are designed to help learners succeed in school, but MTSS is a system of support for all students, while special education services are reserved for students with disabilities who need specially-designed instruction.
+Special education involves an extensive framework of resources, laws, specialized services, and staff designed to support the education of millions of students identified with a qualifying disability.

-But that does not mean the two exist independently of one another.
+But this doesn't mean the two exist independently of one another!
 MTSS is designed to meet the needs of all students.
 The essential components built into a system of MTSS are created to help all learners access grade-level content, receive timely intervention, and guide educators in data-driven decision-making.
+Students with disabilities and learning challenges especially benefit from a robust Multi-Tiered System of Support.
 Let’s dive a bit deeper.

 What Is MTSS?